 Some tortoises also climb surprisingly well so they may require a roofed pen.
 It is also very important to make sure the enclosure keeps predators (including dogs) out.
-Make sure there are no dangers in the pen including poisonous plants.
+Make sure there are no dangers in the pen, including poisonous plants.
 Provide only shallow water, no sharp objects, and no small, inedible objects which may be accidentally ingested.
 Also for some tortoises, trying to climb steps or other obstacles can result in them tipping onto their backs which is something that should be avoided.
-Most pet tortoises will also need some sort of shelter outdoors such as a dog house (many owners often heat these).
+Most pet tortoises will also need some shelter outdoors such as a dog house (many owners often heat these).

 Purchasing the Right Pet Tortoise

 It is best, as with any reptile, to get a captive bred pet tortoise if at all possible.
-This isn't easy to do for some species but the capture and shipping conditions can be appalling and result in stressed animals which are then more prone to disease.
+This isn't easy to do for some species, but the capture and shipping conditions can be appalling and result in stressed animals which are then more prone to disease.
 It is also possible in some areas to locate pet tortoises from rescues.

 Any pet tortoise that is new to your household should be checked for parasites and quarantined for a while to ensure that it is healthy (if other tortoises are present).
 Some species are quite aggressive with other tortoises and if a couple of males are kept in too small of an enclosure fighting may result producing potentially serious injuries around the eyes and on the legs.